What is it like to have a mental illness?

 I am diagnosed with a few mental health challenges so I might have more struggles than most.
 But that doesn’t mean I should be mocked or laughed at.
 Unfortunately for me, depression doesn’t just go away merely because something good happens.

-I’ll tell you the worst part about my mental illness
+What is the worst part about a mental illness

 Judgment.
 To others, my personality traits are annoying.
 I get it.
 I didn’t wish this on myself just as I wouldn’t wish this on someone else.
 The thing is, mental illness runs in my family.
 So, I was almost predestined to be the person I am today.